Looking for a way to turn a computer on and off remotely to perform critical or time-sensitive tasks?

 EMCO Wake-ON-LAN

-Why bother looking for the MAC addresses of the computers you want to control remotely when a tool will automatically register them?
-This is what wake-on-lan offersEMCO Wake-ON-LAN and it is even able to fetch them from computers that are already off on the network!
+Why bother looking for the MAC addresses of the computers you want to control remotely when a tool will automatically record them?
+This is what wake-on-lan offersEMCO Wake-ON-LAN and it is even capable of fetching them from computers already turned off on the network!

 It also allows you to schedule automatic and recurring executions on a daily, weekly or monthly basis.
-The software is quite intuitive even if it has many windows opening up so many possibilities.
+The software is quite intuitive even though it has many windows opening up so many possibilities.

-However, the free version is limited to five stations (the paid version is very useful for extended networks).
-If the tool is dedicated to waking up, you will find in parallel on the Emco site a tool to shut down computers remotely, with the same configuration as the first one: Emco Remote Shutdown.
+The free version, however, is limited to five stations (the paid version is very useful for extended networks).
+If the tool is dedicated to waking up, you will also find on the Emco website a tool to shut down computers remotely, with the same configuration as the first: Emco Remote Shutdown.

 ManageEngine

-ManageEngine is one of the easiest tools to use in this selection.
+ManageEngine is one of the simplest tools to use in this selection.

 After having entered the BIOS to enable power-on related settings on the PCI card, you just need to know the MAC and IP addresses of the computers to be managed, then anything (or almost) becomes possible.

-The tool is able to automate the wake-up of machines (computers as network devices) by indicating details about them.
-Apart from scheduled operations, it is of course possible to provide for a manual start.
+The tool is capable of automating the waking up of machines (computers and network devices) by indicating details about them.
+Apart from planned operations, it is of course possible to plan a manual start.
 But where it becomes most interesting is that it allows you to act on a single device, or on several simultaneously.
 This is enough to ensure that everyone will find their computer in good working order as soon as they arrive at their workstation in the morning!

 Aquilawol

-AquilaWOL is a powerful tool that can help enhance remote access or computer control functionality.
-But it is not content with these functions, which are already very practical.
-It provides you with event days, ways to analyze connected computers, and gives you access to system tray notifications.
+AquilaWOL is a powerful tool that can help enhance remote access or computer control capabilities.
+But it is not limited to these functions, which are already very practical.
+It provides you with event days, ways to scan connected computers, and gives you access to system tray notifications.

 It even allows you to manage some network routing concerns such as scanning the latter in search of MAC addresses and IP.